hackersanddesigners/www-v2/README.md

 a program to export data from MediaWiki into a mostly static website (except `/search`).

-the underlaying idea is to make it easier to archive and distribute the website in an easier format to work with:
+the underlying idea is to make it easier to archive and distribute the website in an easier format to work with:

 - we export each article into its Mediawiki plain text syntax
 - add it to a git repo